 Then I got busy laying down a pathway to and from my [new] fruit store still near the Thames in Central London in the form of occasional notes; aromatic, juiced-up, sweet and sharply evocative memorials of future hopes.
 If I seem lost or confused, please email me at: guy [at] g-m-a [dot] net

 p.s.
-The image in the header is an adjusted screen-grab from Godard’s One Plus One, but then you knew that.
+The image in the header is a now adjusted screen-grab from Godard’s One Plus One, but then you knew that.